Clogged DPF, how to diagnose it?

 P229F : NOx sensor problem (affecting DPF efficiency).

-P20EE : Insufficient efficiency of NOx reduction system – impact on DPF.
+P20EE : Insufficient efficiency of the NOx reduction system - impact on DPF.

-P207F : AdBlue quality incorrect - may affect DPF regeneration.
+P207F : AdBlue quality is incorrect - may affect DPF regeneration.

 6. General errors related to the DPF system: